 How I Define Travel Experts

 I group travel experts into two buckets, topical experts, and local experts (how I know the food scene in Denver really, really well because I write about it on a regular basis).
 To be a local expert, you have to be “tuned in,” a connector, the go-to person in your social circle that people call to find out what’s going on.
 It’s more of a personality trait than anything, but it does take some effort to stay current and in the know.
 Some people are also inherently good at travel hacking, which is another skill — being able to travel for longer, cheaper.

 Three Tiers of Travel Experts

 As for the other kind of travel expertise, my niche would be explorer.
-Some people love lying on a beach for a week without a care in the world.
+Some people love lying on a beach for a week or being pampered at an all-inclusive resort without a care in the world.
 The thought of sitting still that long gives me hives.
 You’ll always find me in search of the next adventure.

 But to reach a level where people can trust your expertise, it takes more than a few trips across the pond.
 There’s no set number of countries that moves you from one tier to another, but a mindset when you’re mentally ready to handle the more intense travel experiences.
 They’re not for everyone and they’re not meant to be relaxing (a lot of people wouldn’t even classify them as a vacation!) – but seeing extreme poverty, different religions, contrasting beliefs, and situations that take you completely out of your comfort zone are a critical part of understanding the world and culture.